Welcome to distance learning @ Jazzschule Berlin.

 6. How long does the course last?

-The basic course has 24 units (different lessons, tasks, playbacks and feedback from your teacher).
+The Basic Course Jazz Standards has 24 units (different lessons, tasks, playbacks and feedback from your teacher).
 Usually you’ll work through one unit per month, so it takes about two years to master all of the lessons.
 You might do it faster or slower.
 You determine your own pace.